greyscalepress/ioerror-transcripts/2013-09-05-LIBE-Committee-Inquiry.md

 This is the key thing.
 Most of the people in the U.S. Congress that I have become familiar with in any way, have other people print their email for them.
 They don’t really understand how the electronic world works.
 None of them can tell you what TCP/IP is.
 Very few of them understand what wiretapping is.
 What we are actually seeing here is that the architecture itself of these systems is *left vulnerable on purpose*.

 There exists encrypted fax machines, for example.
-I believe it was the European Parliament that was intercepted, I think it was a Crypto AG encrypted fax machine.
+I believe it was the European Parliament that was intercepted, I think it was a Crypto AG encrypted fax machine [MacAskill][MacAskill].
 It looks like they did what we would call a TEMPEST attack.
 They looked for electronic emissions from the encrypted device.
 From that, they were able to recover the actual pre‑encrypted fax data.
 They didn’t break the encryption.
 They went around the encryption.

 What we see is that there are some architectural changes that change the type of attack that is possible.
 Which means, it changes the economic scale.
 It changes the ability to carry out the attack, in some cases.

 In this case, when we have so‑called lawful interception programs, what we need to recognize is that the NSA is not bound by European laws, and they do not care what your laws say.
 When you say it will be proportionate and balanced to be able to wiretap people for the purposes of terrorism, you are also tacitly endorsing the NSA to wiretap everyone in your country without any judicial process‑without any proportionality, whatsoever.

-This is what happened in Greece with the Athens Affair.
+This is what happened in Greece with the [Athens Affair][Prevelakis].
 Almost certainly, we don’t know that it was the NSA, but it was an actor with sufficient capabilities.
-They were able to wire‑tap the Prime Minister as well as members of Parliament.
+They were able to wiretap the Prime Minister as well as members of Parliament.

 It also moves the risk from a world where it was military, to a world where you have someone who operates a computer.
 They are the last line of defense between your Prime Minister being wire‑tapped, or not.